-The amount of billions of dollars that disengaged employees cost US businesses per annum.
+The number of billions of dollars that disengaged employees cost US businesses per annum.
 This is because disengagement leads to unproductive employees.
 Want to decrease the cost of your disengaged employees?
 Revamp your team’s communication and create an engaging training programme.

 So What do Games have to do with this?